17 best businesses to start with little money in 2023

 Gift cards.
 Gifts cards are available for purchase through Kaekoo’s site, allowing customers to refer their friends to the brand.
 (Did you know: 69% of customers spend more than the value of their cards when redeeming them online, according to data from across 700,000+ Wix Stores.)

-Artisans can similarly tap into this market by selling home decor, whether it involves woodworking, macrame pieces, painting, candle-making, indoor plants, or custom mason jars.
+Artisans can similarly tap into this market by selling home decor, whether it involves interior design, woodworking, macrame pieces, painting (see how to start a painting business), candle-making, indoor plants, or custom mason jars.
 Go the extra mile by sharing your home art, craft ideas, and decorating tips on your shop to inspire customers as they look through your products.

 08. Start a podcast